pavelmc/amake/README.md

 -------------
 You need the Arduino IDE software for Linux in a version equal or greater than 1.6.9 (oldest version that I can test), you can get it on the [official Arduino Site](http[://www.arduino.cc) please download the file (.tar.xz one) and extract it, put the folder where you like, but take note of the place (full path).

 If you don't have preferences  just put it right in your home folder.
+I like to have it elsewhere and make a link to that folder named in "~/Documentos/Software/Arduino/latest-ide", but please note (write it down) the full path.

 Once you downloaded and extracted the amake-master.zip from this project, you need to move the amake file to a folder named "bin" in you home folder (you must create it if not there already) once you have the file in place open it for edition with your simple text tool (gedit in Gnome, leafpad in LXDE, kedit in KDE, etc.) then locate a line like this:

 ```
-APATH="~/Documentos/Programación/Arduino/arduino-1.8.1"
+APATH="~/Documentos/Programación/Arduino/latest-ide"
 ```

 Then put the path you take note in the previous steps (where you placed the arduino IDE folder) in this line between the "" with no leading or trailing spaces.